-It is uncertain why the Corp did not leave the home intact and use it for some civil building on park grounds.
+It is uncertain why the Corp did not leave the home intact and use it for some civic building on park grounds.

 Once source indicated that there was a fire at the ruins at one time but I have not been able to verify this.

 There are relatively few images of the structure to be found even as it stands today.
 I have more images of the place myself, than can be found on the internet or in libraries and historical societies around the area, at least thus far.
 I am still on the hunt.
-(Know where I can find images of The Saymen Hotel?)
+Do you know where I can find images of The Sayman Hotel)

 During my search I have not been able to find a single image of the property as it looked during the 30 years it was a family home.

 To me this lack of images just creates additional mystery to the property that has for some time held my interest.